 You should not use carbinoxamine if you are allergic to it.

-Do not use carbinoxamine if you have used an MAO inhibitor in the past 14 days.
-A dangerous drug interaction could occur.
-MAO inhibitors include isocarboxazid, linezolid, methylene blue injection, phenelzine, rasagiline, selegiline, tranylcypromine, and others.
+Do not use carbinoxamine if you also use an MAO inhibitor such as isocarboxazid, linezolid, methylene blue injection, phenelzine, or tranylcypromine.

 a blockage in your digestive tract (stomach or intestines);

 a thyroid disorder;